BestTimesToVisit.com Logo

 money

 Negotiating prices is common in markets and with taxi drivers in Yangon.
-Don't be afraid to haggle respectfully, starting with a lower offer than you're willing to pay.
-Having some smaller Kyat bills on hand is also helpful for smaller transactions.
+Don't be afraid to haggle respectfully, starting with about half the initial price.
+Having some smaller Kyat bills on hand will also make transactions smoother and prevent you from being shortchanged.

 transport